Dyson Micro 1.5KG vs V8

 One surprise for me is that the Micro did better!

-Also, if you look at the averages, both are really close, so cleaning performance shouldn’t be a deciding factor.
+Additionally, considering the averages, both are pretty close, so cleaning performance shouldn’t be a deciding factor.

-Consumers will have to look at the peripheral factors such as bin size, price, and other features to decide the better option.
+Consumers will have to consider peripheral factors, such as bin size, price, and other features, to decide on the better option.

 Edge Cleaning Comparison

-There isn’t much difference with edge cleaning as both did really well cleaning this area.
+There isn’t much difference between edge cleaning, as both did really well cleaning this area.

 Check the photos below to see the result of the Dyson V8.